mbfoss/ezdap-adapters.nvim/README.md

 variable and the entry is skipped when it is unset, `~` is the home directory, and a bare name with no separator is looked up on `PATH`.

 Lists cover only what `PATH` does not.
 A bare `dlv` finds `/usr/local/bin/dlv` on its own, so the only things spelled out are what `PATH` cannot reach: an SDK prefix named by a toolchain variable, and mason's package directory.
 No list hardcodes an absolute or home-relative path, which keeps every definition working the same way on Linux, macOS and Windows.
-A package manager's prefix is not there — Homebrew, a distro package and a hand-built install all put the binary somewhere `PATH` reaches — and neither is any prefix an unpacked release might sit under: point an environment variable, or the file's singular variable, at wherever you put it.
+A package manager's prefix is not there, since Homebrew, a distro package and a hand-built install all put the binary somewhere `PATH` reaches, and neither is any prefix an unpacked release might sit under: point an environment variable, or the file's singular variable, at wherever you put it.

 For the same reason an adapter that is a plain executable gets no environment variable of its own.
-The variables that are there either belong to the language's own toolchain (`$GOBIN`, `$GOPATH`, `$GEM_HOME`, `$VIRTUAL_ENV`, `$DART_SDK`, `$FLUTTER_ROOT`) or name something `PATH` cannot express — a venv, a `.js` entry point, an unpacked extension directory (`$DEBUGPY_VENV`, `$JS_DEBUG_HOME`, `$PHP_DEBUG_HOME`, `$BASHDB_HOME`, `$BASH_DEBUG_ADAPTER`).
+The variables that are there either belong to the language's own toolchain (`$GOBIN`, `$GOPATH`, `$GEM_HOME`, `$VIRTUAL_ENV`, `$DART_SDK`, `$FLUTTER_ROOT`) or name something `PATH` cannot express: a venv, a `.js` entry point, an unpacked extension directory (`$DEBUGPY_VENV`, `$JS_DEBUG_HOME`, `$PHP_DEBUG_HOME`, `$BASHDB_HOME`, `$BASH_DEBUG_ADAPTER`).